Meet the Tallest WNBA Players: In 2024 and All-Time

 Played For: Indiana Fever, Connecticut Sun

-Also already mentioned as one of the league’s current tallest players, Bernadett Hatar, also known as Betti, spent a short time with the Indiana Fever before signing with the Connecticut Sun.
-Injuries have challenged her WNBA career, but she has the potential to be a reliable backup in the league.
+Bernadett Hatar, also known as Betti, spent a short time with the Indiana Fever before signing with the Connecticut Sun.
+Injuries have challenged her WNBA career and she is not on a roster in 2024, but she has the potential to be a reliable future backup in the league.

 #4 Brittney Griner – 6’9”